 2020 Dates to be announced – November

 Iceland is considered as one of the most beautiful tourist locations in the world, and a music festival of such huge proportion adds to its attractions.
 It takes place in November every year in the capital city of Reykjavik and was initially sponsored by Icelandair when it was started as a single show in Reykjavik Airport.
-In 2018, all the rights were bought by Sena Live and is being handled by them since then.
+In 2018, all the rights were bought by Sena Live and have been handled by them since then.
 A must with a side chance of Northern Lights.

 Sunburn Festival – Pune, India